Plastics bans and packaged food and drinks

 However, the EPA encourages industry to seek alternatives to plastic sleeve encasings, as we cannot say for certain that they will not be banned in future.

-Please note that the ban update taking place from 1 January 2025 only applies to food and drink packaging that includes already banned single-use plastic items.
+Please note that the integrated packaging ban only applies to food and drink packaging that includes already banned single-use plastic items.
 That is, not all food and drink packaging made of plastic is banned.

-Examples of products that will not be affected by the ban update are:
+Examples of products that are not affected by the integrated packaging ban are:

 *Regarding trays - refer to our factsheet to identify banned plastic items (PDF 600KB) to assist you in determining whether your product would be considered a plate (which would be banned) or a tray.